 McMillen defeated Clarence Trapp 1,897 votes (68.1%) to 886 votes (31.8%).
 McMillen carried all sixteen precincts along with the early voting and absentees.

-Circuit Court Clerk Katherine Pack, seeking her third term, will be unopposed in the Democratic Primary and the August General Election.
+Meanwhile, incumbent Circuit Court Clerk Katherine Pack finished with 2,256 complimentary votes.
+Pack will be unopposed in the August General Election.

 James D. Sprague finished with 1,397 complimentary votes in earning the Democratic nomination for Road Supervisor.
 Sprague will square off with Republican incumbent Kenny Edge in the August General Election.